SonNguyen25/ImageProcessingApplication/README.md

 ## Overview of the Program:

 This program allows the user to process different image types with some basic commands.
-The currently supported image type is .ppm.
-And the program allows the user to change the brightness, flipping vertically or horizontally and changing to greyscale different component ways.
+The currently supported image type is ppm, jpg, jpeg, png, bmp.
+And the program allows the user to change the brightness, flipping vertically or horizontally, downscaling, blur (Gaussian blur), sharpen, speia and greyscale (changing to greyscale different component ways).
+Partial Image Manipulation is also supported.

 ## Program Structure